Advocate

 Unemployment Bridge Program

-Hundreds of thousands of New Yorkers are currently not eligible for unemployment insurance because of their status or the kind of work that they do.
-This includes undocumented workers, those who are part of the cash economy (including many domestic workers and day laborers) and many self-employed workers in low-income industries.
+Unemployment insurance is an essential labor right.
+However, hundreds of thousands of New Yorkers are currently not eligible for unemployment insurance because of their immigration status or the kind of work that they do.
+This includes undocumented workers, those who are part of the cash economy (including many domestic workers and day laborers), formerly incarcerated workers and many self-employed workers in low-income industries.
 When these workers lose jobs or income, they have nowhere to turn to support themselves or their families.
 A permanent fix is needed to ensure that all workers have access to a basic safety net.

 To find your elected officials and their contact information, click here.